 When we talk about habitat and emblematic animal species, that morning, we can say that we are at the heart of the matter!
 We wake up early (6:30 a.m.), we open the closure of our tent and let's come face to face with an eterlou (young male chamois one or two years old) stationary, about 100m away.
 Certainly intrigued by our tent, he is watching us.
 He'll scamper off a few seconds later.

 We are also lucky enough to be able to have our breakfast to the sound of marmots whistling, which delights our little adventurer, always accompanied by his “bilberry the marmot” soft toy!

 That morning we also had the joy of being able to admire the magnificent and grandiose bearded vulture, our little hiker's favorite animal.

 After these many emotional observations, he was off to make some souvenir sketches of this wonderful family bivouac.
 All our senses were awake:

 – the view with the observation of nature and its inhabitants,

 – hearing with the sound of flowing water (waterfalls, streams), marmot cries, …

-– touch it by putting your feet in the very fresh water of mountain torrents (ideal natural cryotherapy 😉)
+– touch by putting your feet in the cool water of mountain streams (ideal natural cryotherapy?)

 – the taste because it seems that it increases tenfold when you gain altitude!